 The Government has recently introduced measures to provide relief for tenants and landlords that have come under financial distress due to the impact of coronavirus.
 We are advising clients on lease provisions and potential for deferment, abatement or other relief in relation to rent, outgoings and other charges payable under lease arrangements, as well as advising on commercial negotiations with the landlord or tenant as applicable.

 The unprecedented impact of coronavirus on the economy has resulted in a great amount of uncertainty regarding the future of many businesses and the roles and responsibilities of their directors in steering those companies appropriately.
-We can advise on class action risk including continuous disclosure obligations, safe harbour legislation and effectively communicating with shareholders.
+Our leading class action lawyers can advise on class action risk including continuous disclosure obligations, safe harbour legislation and effectively communicating with shareholders.
 We can also advise on product liability, industrial action and mass tort claims.

 Medical devices and patents